adrenalynn/ColonyCommandsMod/README.md

 After timeout the player is automatically unblocked or one can use **/unmute [playername]** to remove the blocking manually.

 Muting and Unmuting players requires the **mods.scarabol.commands.mute** permission.

+## Online Backup
+Add **OnlineBackupIntervalHours** to *antigrief-config.json* to enable a regular online backup.
+Please note that a regular offline backup is still highly recommended!

 ## Jail System